• Home

 What are late effects of radiotherapy?

-Radiotherapy late effects can occur many months or even years after completing radiotherapy for cancer .
-They may happen once, persist long-term, or come and go.
+Radiotherapy late effects can occur many months or even years after finishing radiotherapy for cancer .
+They may happen once, stay, or come and go.
 While some side effects may not be curable, it might be possible to manage them.

 Everyone is different, and you may experience a late effect that is not listed here.
 It is not possible to predict if or when you will experience them.